-Receipt of veteran's disability benefits, worker's compensation, or other non-SSA benefits based on the individual's claimed disability are not sufficient verification that the individual meets HUD's definition of disability in 24 CFR 5.603, necessary to qualify for waiting list preferences or certain income disallowances and deductions.
+Receipt of veteran's disability benefits, worker's compensation, or other non-SSA benefits based on the individual's claimed disability are not sufficient verification that the individual meets HUD's definition of disability in 24 CFR 5.603.

-For family members claiming disability who do not receive SSI or other disability payments from the SSA, a knowledgeable professional must provide third-party verification that the family member meets the HUD definition of disability.
+For family members claiming disability who do not disability benefits from the SSA, a knowledgeable professional must provide third-party verification that the family member meets the HUD definition of disability.
 See the Eligibility chapter for the HUD definition of disability.
 The knowledgeable professional will verify whether the family member does or does not meet the HUD definition.